Yisus7u7/termux-desktop-lxqt/README.md

 ## notes

+To resize the vnc to your screen
+Use :

+vnc-config

+And edit the geometry parameters

 - lxqt is echo 100% in qt5, does not use gtk

 - This desktop is super lightweight and optimized